seed-labs/project-guide/CONTRIBUTING.md

 You can help improve these labs or propose new labs.
 We are also developing the container version for most of the existing labs.

-- [SEED VMs](under-construction.md): In this project, we would like to automate the process to build SEED VMs for VirtualBox, VMWare, AWS cloud, Azure cloud, etc.
+- [SEED VMs](https://github.com/seed-labs/seed-labs/tree/master/lab-setup): This is part of the SEED Labs project, we would like to automate the process to build SEED VMs for VirtualBox, VMWare, AWS cloud, Azure cloud, etc.
  Cyber ranges and cloud operators can use the code to build their the VM images for their own environment.